John Percy (metallurgist): Life

 In 1889 Percy received the Albert Medal of the Society of Arts on his deathbed, with the words, "My work is done".
 He died on 19 June 1889.
-He had married, in 1839, Grace, daughter of John Piercy of Warley Hall, Birmingham; she died in 1880.
+He had married, in 1839, Grace, daughter of John Piercy of Warley Hall, near Birmingham; she died in 1880.

 Percy frequented the Athenæum Club and Garrick Club, and wrote letters to The Times, under the signature "Y"; and he denounced the Home Rule movement in his presidential address to the Iron and Steel Institute in 1886.
 His collection of water-colour drawings and engravings was dispersed by sale in 1890; the manuscript catalogue of the water-colour drawings was bought by the British Museum.
 Percy's collection of metallurgical specimens went to the South Kensington Museum.

+He is buried at Kensal Green Cemetery in London, UK.